-competency from a page 20 Learning Objective Year Competency To prepare the resident to critically evaluate published research and to PBL incorporate this information into clinical practice.
+Competency titey found on page 20 Learning Objective Year Competency To prepare the resident to critically evaluate published research and to PBL incorporate this information into clinical practice.
 To prepare the physician to continuously improve their clinical PBL performance with practice-based learning To provide research experience so that the resident has exposure to the P opportunities of a career as a clinician-scientist.
 The resident should gain an overview of research activities in the 1 SB